sweyn/bitcoin-mining-profitability/README.md

 # Overview

-This repository contains the code used to model Bitcoin mining profitability as described in "Minting Money With Megawatts", an article which appeared as a cover feature on Proceedings of the IEEE | Vol. 104, No. 9, September 2016.
+This repository contains the code used to model Bitcoin mining profitability as described in "Minting Money With Megawatts", an article which appeared as a cover feature of the Proceedings of the IEEE | Vol. 104, No. 9, September 2016.

 # Where to start?